codebyash-21/edubuddy-elite/README.md

 EDUBUDDY_PROFILE=pi python web.py
 ```

+**Library and Study work immediately after install**, before you add any
+textbooks — they read `library_questions.json`, which ships with the repository.
+Only Ask needs the PDFs.

 `setup_pi.sh` refuses to run on under 4 GB of RAM, warns if you have booted from
 a microSD card rather than SSD or USB, and checks the SoC temperature before